Embedded-System-Lovers/WCH_V307_RISC-V/README.md

 ## Building the Application

-Build on `*nix*` is easy using an installed `gcc-riscv64-unknown-elf`
+Build on `*nix*` is easy using an installed `gcc-riscv-none-embed`

-Both Make and Cmake can be used to build the Application:
+Make can be used to build the Application:

 ```sh
 cd WCH_V307_RISC-V